Tyson Foerster Game Preview: Flyers vs. Penguins

-The Philadelphia Flyers, Tyson Foerster included, will meet the Pittsburgh Penguins on Saturday, December 2, 2023 at 7:00 PM ET.
-Prop bets for Foerster are available, and we have information to help you make good decisions.
+Tyson Foerster and the Philadelphia Flyers will play the Pittsburgh Penguins at 7:00 PM ET on Monday, December 4, 2023.
+Prop bets for Foerster are available, and we have information to help you make good calls.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.